gemrb/gemrb.github.io/Install.md

 screen.
 If that doesn't happen, check the end of the log for errors and fix the configuration file as needed.
 Usually the game path is set wrong.

-Run the `gemrb` binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`.
+Run the `gemrb` binary, optionally specifying the desired configuration: `gemrb.exe -c torment.cfg` or game path: `gemrb.exe /games/gog/iwd2`.
 If you named the configuration file `GemRB.cfg` and put it in the same folder as the binary, that file will be used automatically and you don't need to specify anything — you can **just click on the program**.